 - By default we play the course as we find it and the ball as it lies.
 A decision will be made before each competition if Preferred Lies will be in operation.

-- We do not use drop zones unless explicitly stated.
+- We do not use drop zones unless otherwise stated.

 - Players are responsible for knowing the rules of golf, Londoner local rules and local rules of the course.
 If you are unsure about a situation, check with your playing partner to avoid misunderstandings and disputes.